learnhubmk/app/README.md

        yarn dev

+4. Install specific version of Node.js

+           nvm install $(cat .nvmrc)

-4. Open [localhost:3000](http://localhost:3000) in your browser to explore the app.
+5. Open [localhost:3000](http://localhost:3000) in your browser to explore the app.

 ## License
 LearnHub.mk is licensed under the MIT License.
 See the LICENSE file for more details.